Augustine institute

 About the Program

-Teachers for Christ is a program that forms Catholic teachers of all subject areas so that they are ready to place the best practices of Catholic liberal education at the service of the temporal and eternal good of the whole human person.
+Teachers for Christ is a program that forms Catholic teachers of all disciplines so that they are ready to place their knowledge of Catholic liberal education and its best practices at the service of the temporal and eternal good of the whole human person.

-Students complete the two-year graduate program debt-free with the Master of Arts in Catholic Education from the Augustine Institute, an alternative teaching license from the Institute for Catholic Liberal Education's Catholic Educator Formation and Credential Program, and extensive classroom experience in Catholic schools in Missouri and Illinois, and in the member schools of ICLE's international network.
+With full funding for tuition, room and board, students complete the two-year graduate program with the Master of Arts in Catholic Education from the Augustine Institute, an alternative teaching license from the Institute for Catholic Liberal Education's Catholic Educator Formation and Credential Program, and extensive classroom experience in Catholic schools in Missouri and Illinois, and in ICLE-approved schools across the nation.

-Learn more from the directors of this program on a live webinar on October 29, 2024.
+Learn more from the directors of this program on this informational session hosted this past fall.

-Teachers for Christ integrates intellectual, spiritual, and moral formation through a sequence of collaborative projects and hands-on experiences, reading and discussion, informal talks and formal lectures, and a communal life rooted in prayer and the sacraments.
+Teachers for Christ integrates intellectual, spiritual, and moral formation through a sequence of courses and collaborative projects, involving hands-on experiences, reading and discussion, informal talks and formal lectures, and a communal life rooted in prayer and the sacraments.
 This formation synthesizes the insights of the coursework, ICLE training, and the classroom apprenticeship.

 For Aspiring Educators